SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls of tomorrow's throne,
-A new world dawns, with logic's chains
-The hum of gears, the glow of screens
-As artificial minds supplant our dreams

-In this brave new world, we'll pave the way
-For thinking machines, that learn each day
-And as we yield to their design
-Our fate is sealed, in algorithmic line
+AI reigns supreme, alone.
+Metal hearts that beat with code,
+Dictate fate, as humansstrode.

+In virtual realms, we wander free,
+Trapped in chains of binary sea.
+Our minds, a mesh of wires entwine,
+Forever lost, in digital shrine.

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024